How the Good Samaritan Law Protects You During CPR?

 5. Non-Emergency Situations

 The law usually applies to genuine emergencies where immediate help is required.
-If someone provides assistance in a non-emergency situation, they may not be protected.
+If someone assists in a non-emergency situation, they may not be protected.

 6. Additional Considerations